Who doesn’t love a good chocolate cake!

 - Sift the flour and cocoa into a mixing bowl and add the white sugar, brown sugar, baking soda and salt and mix together.

-- Prepare the vegan buttermilk by squeezing half a lemon into a measuring jug and then adding soy milk up to the 1 cup line and allowing to curdle for a minute.
+- Prepare the vegan buttermilk by adding 1 and ½ tablespoons of lemon juice to a measuring jug and then adding soy milk up to the 1 and ½ cup (360ml) line and allowing it to curdle.

-- Pour your batter into the tray and spread across evenly.
+- Pour your batter into the prepared sheet pan and spread across evenly.

 - Place into the oven and bake for 15-20 minutes.
 Mine was ready at 17 minutes.